Find a Physician Browse

 Consistent with partnership comments above, there remains multiple options available for ambulatory and at-home sleep studies available in the community.

-South County Health also has a long history of growing South County Medical Group practices.
+Additional Details: South County Health has a long history of growing South County Medical Group practices.
 As an example, after a failed attempt to employ a pulmonologist occurred back in 2016-2017, South County Health seized on another opportunity to employ a pulmonologist in 2021 to address the community demand.
-South County Health has also added physicians and advanced practice providers to our Urology, General Surgery, and OB-GYN programs over the years.
+South County Health has also added physicians and advanced practice providers to our Urology, General Surgery, and OB-GYN programs over the years, including plans to add two new OB-GYN providers and several new APPs for urology and general surgery.
 Although community demand for services may continue to eclipse access, as is commonplace in the Rhode Island market, we are proud to be able to support these important services at the levels we currently do.

 Even though South County Health still loses approximately $14 million annually on employed physician practices, those practices are staffed with direct provider support staff in alignment with American Medical Group Association (AMGA) benchmarks.
 In fact, this year to date, South County Medical Group in totality remains staffed 5% above the median AMGA benchmark for direct provider support staff when compared to other system-affiliated provider offices.

-Earlier this year, South County Health made the decision to consolidate our primary care services with the closing of our Cranston office.
+Reality: Earlier this year, South County Health made the decision to consolidate our primary care services with the closing of our Cranston office, and relocated the providers to Warwick and East Greenwich offices.
+These practice locations are separated by less than 15 miles.
 In July, Dr. Stephanie Krusz, and Julie Carroll, AGNP relocated to our Warwick Primary Care office located within the South County Health Warwick Medical and Wellness Center.
 While Dr. Brian Pickett relocated to our East Greenwich Primary Care office located within South County Health’s East Greenwich Medical and Wellness Center.
 This decision was made in an effort to streamline operations and improve access to care.
 By bringing together our resources, we are able to provide a more cohesive and coordinated experience for our patients, ensuring that healthcare needs are met efficiently and effectively.

 Additionally, with the relocation of their offices within our Medical and Wellness Centers, the patients of Dr. Krusz, Dr. Pickett and Julie Carroll, AGNP, have greater access to a host of other services including Center for Women’s Health, Diagnostic Imaging, Express Care, Gastroenterology, Pulmonology, and Outpatient Lab.
 Additionally, in East Greenwich, our Medical and Wellness Center is home to Care New England Cardiology's, South County Dermatology’s, and The Vascular Experts RI’s East Greenwich offices.